Great White Spot: Characteristics and causes

 The Great White Spot typically begins as discrete "spots", but then rapidly expands in longitude, as the 1933 and 1990 GWSs did; in fact, the latter eventually lengthened enough to encircle the planet.
 The storms usually form a complex "head" that grows in size over a few days reaching sizes larger than 10,000 km.
 This head creates a wake that encircles the planet, creating a planetary-scale storm.
-The 1990 and 2010 GWSs did rise 40-50 km above the surrounding clouds and were more reflective.
+The 1990 and 2010 GWSs did rise 40–50 km above the surrounding clouds and were more reflective.
 This high reflectance suggests that the particles in the storm are coated in fresh water ice.

 Though computer modelling had by the early 1990s suggested these massive atmospheric upwellings were caused by thermal instability, in 2015 two Caltech planetary scientists proposed a more detailed mechanism.
 The theory is that as Saturn's upper atmosphere undergoes seasonal cooling, it first gets less dense as the heavier water rains out, passes a density minimum, and then gets more dense as the remaining hydrogen and helium continue to cool.
 Low-density upper-layer gases tend to suppress convection, but high-density upper layers are unstable and cause a thunderstorm when they break into lower layers.
 The theory is that storms are significantly delayed from the winter solstice due to the time it takes for the very large atmosphere to cool.
 The team proposes that similar storms are not seen on Jupiter because that planet has less water vapor in its upper atmosphere.

 The storm head of the 2010 GWS was probably made up by 55% ammonia, 22% water ice, and 23% ammonium hydrosulfide.
 The water ice is delivered by powerful convections originating from about 200 km deep in Saturn's atmosphere.
 The 2010 GWS also had an increased level of lightning.
 It had 10 Saturn Electrostatic Discharges (SED) per second, while synoptic-scale storms on Saturn had a few SEDs per seconds.

-Saturn's rings block the view of the northern hemisphere from Earth during the winter solstice, so historical data on the GWS is unavailable during this season, but the Cassini space probe has been able to observe the whole planet since it arrived shortly after the winter solstice in 2004.
+Saturn's rings block the view of the northern hemisphere from Earth during the winter solstice, so historical data on the GWS is unavailable during this season, but the Cassini space probe had been able to observe the whole planet since it arrived shortly after the winter solstice in 2004 until its destruction in 2017.